 Daily Pain & Activity Tracking

-Daily pain and activity tracking can help doctors diagnose and prescribe more effective pain solutions by understanding the relationship between each patient’s pain, activities, and treatments.
+Daily pain and activity tracking can help doctors diagnose and prescribe more effective pain solutions by understanding the relationship between each individual’s pain, activities, and treatments.

 Stretching, walking, and exercise can help improve flexibility and physical function.
 Staying active can help manage body weight and release mood-improving endorphins.
 Good posture and proper workplace ergonomics (varying sitting & standing) can also help reduce stress on damaged tissue or joints, and provide effective pain relief.